Main CIF observation operator standard/std#

 Clean datastores that are not used anymore

-How many times the job can be automatically re-submitted
+Maximum number of times the simulation can be automatically re-submitted in a job.

 The current plugin requires the present plugins to run properly: